vcwebio/conteco.external.ksql-server/README.md

 # `external.ksqlb-server` - ContEco

-Confluent ksqlDB-server image with ContEco external prerequisites installed.
+Confluent ksqldb_server image with ContEco external prerequisites installed.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Installed External Prerequisites